EdgeVPN/ipop-project.github.io/_pages/flannel.md

 * Retrive kube-flannel.yml file using wget or your preferred method from the [coreos/flannel website](https://github.com/coreos/flannel)

 * Add the argument  - --iface=<Evio_app_bridge_name> corresponding to container command "/opt/bin/flanneld" in the kube-flannel.yml deployment file as shown in the example below.

+* Note: make sure you edit the entry that corresponds to the -amd64 architecture

-Replace <Evio_app_bridge_name> with the name of the bridge created by Evio in your host overlay (this name is the concatenation of the "NamePrefix" and overlay ID parameters from the [Evio configuration file](/configbasics); in the example below, it is "brlA1A111A"
+* Replace <Evio_app_bridge_name> with the name of the bridge created by Evio in your host overlay (this name is the concatenation of the "NamePrefix" and overlay ID parameters from the [Evio configuration file](/configbasics); in the example below, it is "brl101000F"

 ```
  containers: